 It’s only possible to become a crystallographer with a degree.
 You’ll need a bachelors degree in a relevant scientific subject such as chemistry, materials science, physics or biology.
 The degree subject required will depend on the area you want to work in.
 Protein crystallography, for example, will require a biology degree.

 Most jobs will also require you to have relevant postgraduate qualifications in fields such as structural biology.
 Some employers accept a masters degree but the majority will ask for a PhD.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 Relevant experience in a laboratory environment will also be beneficial, and most likely necessary.